 devopsdays Geneva - Propose

-How to submit a proposal: Fill the Google Form or send an e-mail to email@example.com
+How to submit a proposal: Fill the Form Only if cannot use the form send an e-mail to firstname.lastname@example.org

 with the following information: